menu

 The real estate in this neighborhood consists of more mobile homes than 98.0% of all neighborhoods in America, with 41.0% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.

-Furthermore, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 97.3% of the neighborhoods in America.
+Furthermore, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 9 people per square mile living here, this neighborhood is less crowded than 97.3% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Occupations